officialkapilydv/TextTweak/README.md

-Sure!
-Here's a sample README file for your TextTweak web application:

----

 # TextTweak

 TextTweak is a web application designed to manipulate text entered by users.
 Built with JavaScript and ReactJS, this app provides a variety of text manipulation features, making it a handy tool for users who need to tweak their text content.